 The HSF coaching program is the main differentiator between HSF and other scholarship organizations.
 One-to-one coaching is a significant contributor to a student’s academic success.

-Since many of our students are the first in their family to attend college, they may be unfamiliar with the culture of higher education and may not have the benefit of learning from their family members’ college experience.
+Since our students are the first in their family to attend college, they may be unfamiliar with the culture of higher education and may not have the benefit of learning from their family members’ college experience.
 Being a college student is a dramatic lifestyle change from being a high schooler and having a coach to guide a student through the transition is an important factor which increases their odds for success.

 Students are each assigned a Success Coach to mentor them throughout the college journey.
 Success Coaches help their student monitor progress with their degree plan and stay on track to meet the Hendrick program requirements.
 They also provide direction with important decisions regarding other aspects of their student’s life when asked and help guide students to learn to self-regulate, set priorities, and develop good study habits.
 A success coach is an advocate and a supportive resource, providing encouragement and helping the student stay focused on his or her goals.